Keep yourself updated with the latest travel advice and guidelines.

 Visit our COVID-19 student visa FAQs for the latest advice about how your student visa may be affected.

-If you are an international student waiting to travel to Australia to commence or resume your studies, note that it is not currently possible for non-Australian citizens to travel to Australia.
+If you are an international student waiting to travel to Australia to commence or resume your studies on-campus, please note that Australian Government restrictions prohibit non-Australian citizens travelling to Australia at this time.
 We continue to follow the advice of the Victorian and Australian Governments regarding travel restrictions into and out of Australia.
-We will communicate with you as soon as we know more about the possibility of travel to Australia to commence or resume your studies.

-If you are an international student currently in Australia, and you wish to return to your home country, you can continue your studies remotely.
+If you are an international student currently in Australia, and you wish to return to your home country, you can continue your studies remotely if your subjects allow this.
 You need to stay enrolled to maintain a current CoE.
 If you choose to return home to study, you must ensure you are able to actively participate in required learning activities, noting this may include classes scheduled at AEST times which require virtual attendance.
-Read more about the different online class types and their participation requirements.

-International students who wish to return home and take a leave of absence can apply to do so under compassionate and compelling reasons.
+International students who wish to return home and take a leave of absence can apply to have this assessed as compassionate and compelling if they have appropriate circumstances and supporting documentation.

 You should be aware of any possible restrictions or risks with returning to home countries, as well as the Australian Government’s travel advice and restrictions, which may prevent you from returning to Australia.
 We will continue to monitor this situation and how it might impact students’ ongoing enrolment.
 For any visa enquiries, you should contact the Department of Home Affairs.